rayspock/rayspock.github.io/content/posts/event-sourcing/index.md

 ---
-title: "Some thoughts on using Event Sourcing"
+title: "Some Thoughts on Using Event Sourcing"
 date: 2022-05-23
 tags: ["blog", "experience", "developer", "event-sourcing", "journey", "architecture"]
 ---